-Dan Carrington enters his second season as an assistant coach at Florida State.
+Dan Carrington enters his fourth season as an assistant coach at Florida State.

 Carrington comes to FSU after serving as an assistant coach for Miami (Ohio) University for two seasons, following his second stint at Duke.